 - Work closely with other staff to ensure the success of every student

-To learn more about each of our staff members, visit “our team –> career and staff.”
+To learn more about each of our staff members, click here.

 Absolutely!
 We support the teaching of all students.
 We train our teachers in how to teach students with a variety of needs and welcome all students to our school.
 Our Special Education teachers and English Language Development teachers are committed to the success of every student.

 A charter school is a public school.
 It is funded by the state, much like traditional public district schools are funded.
 Charter schools receive the resources they need, given the number of children, just like all public schools.

 Charter schools have their own School Board and are required to be accountable to the same state measures.
 If growth is not made, charter schools can be closed by the authorizer and the Minnesota Department of Education.

 We value family engagement and offer a variety of ways families can get involved, although family participation is not required.
 We believe that a child’s education occurs amidst a partnership between the school and the family; a strong partnership increases the odds of a child’s long-term success.
 Many families volunteer at the school and we hold regular family events and conferences.